Agenda

 • Thuy-Binh Nguyen, CARE - CARE Climate Justice Centre

-• Nishanie Jayamaha, Secretariat, Climate and Environment Charter for Humanitarian Organizations
+• Nishanie Jayamaha, Climate and Environment Charter for Humanitarian Organizations

 Assembling a complex puzzle: anticipating and responding to the current floods in South Sudan